marcos-paulo-holanda/todolist/README.md

 # todolist
-An app where you can write some tasks to do during your days.
-You can divide your lists by sub-links.

 A simple app to mark your daily tasks which is possible to create them through different sub-link.
 More than an webpage, the exercise program carried out in a integratino with a semi-scructed database locally and remotley by MongoDB.
 The webpage was deployed on Heroku and in the video below is possible to see the integration locally.